Acme Studios — Eleanor Moreton receives the 2026 Jonathan Harvey Tenant Award

 Acme tenant Eleanor Moreton grew up in Berkshire and studied painting at Exeter College of Art and Chelsea College of Art.
 She studied Art History and Theory at the University of Central England.

-"The panel were particularly drawn to Eleanor's painting because of the richly interwoven themes from storytelling, folklore and psychoanalysis.
-We felt that she had a deep and long-standing commitment to her studio practice, and we saw a new determination to discuss this work with peers and curators so that it might be seen more widely.
-Congratulations to Eleanor and I look forward to working with her over the coming year."
+Jon Opie, Head of Artist Support at Acme, added: “The panel were particularly drawn to Eleanor’s paintings for their richly interwoven themes of storytelling, folklore, and psychoanalysis.
+We admired her long-standing commitment to her studio practice and her determination to share her work with peers and curators.
+Congratulations to Eleanor – I look forward to supporting her over the coming year.”